 Tandy’s recipes were published on various platforms before she started blogging.
 Her recipe for duck egg ravioli was showcased in the Taste Magazine (November 2011) and she wrote a series of recipes for Woolworths South Africa for their chopping board chit chat.
-Tandy blogged five recipes for the Canderel ‘what’s your guilty food secret’ campaign which were posted on her blog and has provided recipes for Strandveld Wines.
+Tandy blogged five recipes for the Canderel ‘what’s your guilty food secret’ campaign which were posted on her blog and has provided content for Strandveld Wines.

 In April 2011 Tandy won the DSTV competition to cook with Jonathan Daddia at the Good Food and Wine Show.
 She has also cooked with Anthony Worrall-Thompson, Brian Turner, James Martin, Alvin Quah and Giorgio Locatelli in hands on workshops.